chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 {{< note >}}

 - After the restore command is successfully executed.
 If we run the `chef-automate config show`, we can see that both ElasticSearch and OpenSearch config are part of Automate Config.
 We can keep both the config; it won't impact the functionality.
-After restoring Automate HA talk to OpenSearch.
+After restoring Automate HA, talk to OpenSearch.

 OR

--  We can remove the elaticsearch config from the automate.
+- We can remove the ElasticSearch config from the automate.
 To do that, redirect the applied config to the file and set the config again.

 ```bash
 chef-automate config show > applied_config.toml